UDN

 CameraVector

-CameraVector is a three-channel value representing the direction of the camera with respect to the surface.
+The CameraVector expression outputs a three-channel vector value representing the direction of the camera with respect to the surface, in other words, the direction from the pixel to the camera.

 Example Usage: CameraVector is often used to fake environment maps by connecting the CameraVector to a ComponentMask and use the x and y channels of the CameraVector as texture coordinates.